WVUHPC/GPUs-in-Scientific-Applications/_episodes/02-paradigms.md

 # OpenCL: A model for heterogeneous parallel computing

-OpenCL is a framework for writing programs that execute across heterogeneous platforms consisting of CPUs, GPUs, digital signal processors, field-programmable gate arrays and other processors or hardware accelerators.
-OpenCL specifies programming languages for programming these devices and application programming interfaces to control the platform and execute programs on the compute devices.
+OpenCL is a framework for writing programs that execute across heterogeneous platforms consisting of CPUs, GPUs, digital signal processors, field-programmable gate arrays, and other processors or hardware accelerators.
+OpenCL specifies programming languages for programming these devices and application programming interfaces to control the platform and execute programs on the computing devices.

-Our program writen in OpenCL looks like this:
+Our program written in OpenCL looks like this:

 ~~~
 #include <stdio.h>